Each Part of Medicare and What It Covers

 Medicare is paid for mainly by the Social Security Administration, but its benefits are delivered in several ways, depending on beneficiaries' needs.

+You don't need a copy of Medicare for Dummies to understand Medicare.
 The basic division of Medicare is into two main plan options: publicly funded and administered Original Medicare (Medicare Part A and Part B) and privately sold Medicare Advantage (Medicare Part C).

 Until 2006, Original Medicare consisted only of Parts A and B. Part C was introduced in 2006 as an alternative to traditional Medicare provided by private insurance companies.